MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Subscribing-to-Events.md

 5. Set the function's [EventPublisherObject Property](EventPublisherObject-Property.md) to the object that contains the event publisher function that declares the event that you want to subscribe to.

-    >[!IMPORTANT]
-    >If the event publisher object is a page, the page must have a source table.
-Otherwise, when you compile the codeunit, you will get the error **TableData 0 does not exist**.

 6. Set the function's [EventFunction Property](EventFunction-Property.md) to the event publisher function that declares the event that you want to subscribe to.

 7. If you are prompted whether to overwrite the edited functions signature, choose the **Yes** button.